 Art should be everywhere – or so the gallery site Daylighted declares.
-As part of this tribute, Daylighted has chosen me as its Featured Artist.
+As part of this tribute, Daylighted recently chose me as its Featured Artist of the month.

 Daylighted is a service that places visual artists into non-traditional exhibition spaces such as hotels, restaurants, coffee shops and more.
 It seeks to “change the way you see art.
 Daylighted transforms places…into digital art galleries and offer[s] them an opportunity to easily display and sell an exclusive collection of art from worldwide and local artists.”